The Haelan Centre Policy Statements

 The ideas that developed into wholefood eating arose in the early seventies, as a result of concerns expressed by doctors, scientists and other health care professionals about the increase in chronic disease in the twentieth century.
 The probable link was felt to be the deteriorating quality of people's eating habits.
 Food was becoming more highly refined and processed as a result of the application of food technology in the pursuit of profit.
 The consequence of this unfettered pursuit of profit in the area of food provision has resulted in enormous add on costs in health care.

 It is now common knowledge that the consumption of highly refined foods in excess will lead to health problems.
 Such problems may be short or long term.
 Refined foods have much of the natural nutrients stripped away in the process of making them whiter and supposedly more palatable.
 This is why some foods are required by law to be fortified with artificial chemical vitamins to replace the natural ones that have been taken away.
 Such vitamins are a poor substitute for the real thing.
-The only food we sell which is fortified in this manner is margarine.

 Policies on Sweeteners

 A general policy from the beginning of the Haelan Centre was to avoid selling sugar or any products containing sugar, white or brown.
 In recent years, a product obtained from evaporated sugar cane juice known as Sucanat or Rapadura has become available.
 This product is made by crushing organic sugar cane to extract the juice; this is then dried to remove the water.
 It is sold by itself and is used in a number or products.
 Generally we continue our avoidance of sugar containing products, yet there has been a limited acceptance of some products on an item-by-item basis.
 We have also made the odd exception to allow organic white sugar in some products that are unique.

 Principles of Organic Agriculture and Production